Semantics

 </div>

-- It's hard to read the large cluster of class names.
-That's why CSS has syntax.
-We need to wade through many classes to work out what's happening; which classes override which; and which apply at certain break points etc.
+- We have to wade through a very long list of classes to work out what's going on; which classes override which; and which apply at different breakpoints

 black-70